Humana (HUM)

 6. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, Humana grew its sales at a decent 11.4% compounded annual growth rate.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Humana’s 11.2% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Humana’s annualized revenue growth of 12.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
-Humana Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Humana’s annualized revenue growth of 12.4% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

-We can dig further into the company’s revenue dynamics by analyzing its number of customers, which reached 14.99 million in the latest quarter.
-Over the last two years, Humana’s customer base averaged 4.7% year-on-year declines.
+We can dig further into the company’s revenue dynamics by analyzing its number of customers, which reached 15 million in the latest quarter.
+Over the last two years, Humana’s customer base averaged 8.3% year-on-year declines.
 Because this number is lower than its revenue growth, we can see the average customer spent more money each year on the company’s products and services.
-Humana Customers

-Looking ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 12.6% over the next 12 months, similar to its two-year rate.
+This projection is particularly noteworthy for a company of its scale and implies the market is baking in success for its products and services.

 7. Operating Margin

-This quarter, Humana generated an operating margin profit margin of 1.2%, down 1.3 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+This quarter, Humana generated an operating margin profit margin of 4.1%, up 6 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share